Multi-photon entanglement and interferometry: Experimental realizations of photonic entanglement

-The scheme in Fig.~\ref{pbs3} also allows one to generate \textit{unconditional} three-particle GHZ states using a method based on the notion of entangled entanglement (Krenn and Zeilinger, 1996).
+The scheme in Fig.~\ref{pbs3} also allows one to generate \textit{unconditional} three-particle GHZ states\footnote{The original proposal for the realization of three-photon GHZ states in Zeilinger \textit{et al}.
+(1997) makes use of a slightly different interferometric setup.} via a method based on the notion of entangled entanglement (Krenn and Zeilinger, 1996).
 For example, one could analyze the polarization state of photon 2 by passing it through a PBS selecting $45^{\circ}$ and $-45^{\circ}$ polarizations.
 Then the polarization state of the remaining three photons 1, 3 and 4 will be projected into $\frac{1}{\sqrt{2}}(|H_{1},H_{3},H_{4}\rangle+|V_{1},V_{3},V_{4}\rangle$, if, and only if, detector D$_{T1}$ detects a \emph{single} photon.
 A similar superposition, however with a minus sign, is obtained once detector D$_{T2}$ detects a single photon.
 The detection of photon 2 excludes the last two terms in Eq.~(\ref{4ghz}), and projects the remaining three photons into a spatially separated and freely propagating GHZ state.
-However, the scheme works only if both sources emit a pair each, and there are no two-pair (and more) emissions from one source.
+However, the scheme works only with photon-number discriminating detectors, and if both EPR sources emit only a pair each without double pair (or more) emission events.

+Unfortunately, this is not the case in the actual SPDC experiments.
+Due to the absence of perfect pair sources and perfect single photon detectors, in the experiments both three- and four-photon entanglement (Bouwmeester \textit{et al., }1999a; Pan \textit{et al}., 2001a; Zhao \textit{et al}., 2003a; Eibl \textit{et al}., 2003; see also section~\ref{sec:GHZ-exp}) is observed only under the condition that there is one and only one photon in each of the four outputs.
+As there are other detection events where, e.g., two photons appear in the same output port, this condition might raise doubts about whether such a source can be used for a valid GHZ test of local realism (section~\ref{sec:GHZ theorem}).
+By further developing the ideas of Yurke and Stoler (1992a), \.{Z}ukowski (2000) showed that the above procedure indeed permits a valid GHZ test.